AlHogarty/CI_PP1_SP/README.md

 * The menu page shows the user what is on the menu of the restaurant and consists of starters, mains and desserts.
 Each one of these sections has 4 dishes with a brief description and price
 ### Reservations Page
 ![alt text](/docs/features/pages-reservations.png)
 * The reservations page shows the user a form that they can use to book a table for the restaurant.
 The user will be asked to enter their first and last name, email address, time and date of booking and how many people want to eat.
+Customer reviews have also been included on this page
 ### Contact Page
 ![alt text](/docs/features/pages-contact.png)
 * The contact page shows the user contact information and consists of the address, opening times and a google maps iframe